cptlobster/bene-gesserit/README.md

    - If a client breaks rules multiple times (or fails the Anubis challenge), *any* requests they send will be redirected to Iocaine for the foreseeable future (at least until their Anubis-provided cookie expires).
 4. All remaining clients will be passed through to your service.

-~~Services will provide Prometheus metrics (either internally or to an external instance of your choice) so you can see which scrapers are being caught / where they are being sent.
-You can also include an internal Grafana dashboard for viewing metrics, or use an existing Grafana instance.~~ Metrics will be setup in a future commit.
+Services will provide Prometheus metrics (either internally or to an external instance of your choice) so you can see which scrapers are being caught / where they are being sent.

 ## Roadmap